-Burning household waste
+Burning waste and vegetation

-Can I burn household waste in my garden?
+Can I burn waste at home?

+Burning waste in your home or garden is illegal, as it can release harmful chemicals into the air.
 It is illegal to burn household or garden waste in any way, including:

 - On a bonfire